-The title of the piece is derived from the (microscopic) recording of very subtle sounds and their loud playback through speakers.
-Additionally, copy techniques have been used.
-For instance, the beginning of the piece, or its rhythm, respectively, is derived from Webern’s 5 movements for string quartet, op.
-5. MicrosCopy is different from String Quartet I as I have learnt from my past mistakes and make use of simpler time signatures.
-Additionally, it is a lot noisier, tones can barely be perceived.
-Moreover, a very special element is an idea that come to me when I was already in the middle of the composition process: four stereo microphones are used to pick up the area surrounding the concert hall and the recordings are supposed to be broadcast live into the concert space.
-By doing so, the landscape around the hall (or respectively the sounds produced there) become/s part of the piece.
+The title of the piece is derived from the (microscopic) recording of very subtle sounds and their playback through speakers.
+Additionally, copy techniques were used.
+For instance, the beginning of the piece, or rather its rhythm, is derived from Webern’s 5 movements for string quartet, op.
+5. Other than in my String Quartet I, simple time signatures are employed in this work.
+Additionally, MicrosCopy is a lot noisier, as tones can barely be perceived.
+Moreover, four stereo microphones are placed around the concert hall.
+By doing so, the sounds of the environment are transmitted to the concert hall in real-time after being transformed electronically.
+In this way, the present landscape (or, respectively, the sounds produced there) become/s part of the piece.
 This uncontrollable counterpoint culminates in the final movement as it comes to fore and the different recordings are interwoven by means of diminuendi and crescendi.
-In this piece, squeaking, grinding and buzzing noises as well as percussive sounds are predominant.